DxO PhotoLab vs Lightroom (2026): Which RAW Editor Is Better?

 Editor's Take

 I shoot concerts in terrible lighting.
-DxO DeepPRIME XD saves photos that Lightroom AI Denoise cannot.
-My workflow: organize in Lightroom, process high-ISO shots in DxO, everything else in Lightroom.
-The $229 for DxO paid for itself the first time I salvaged an entire concert shoot.
+DxO DeepPRIME XD saves photos that Lightroom AI Denoise cannot — I'm talking ISO 12800 shots that come out usable.
+My workflow: organize in Lightroom, process high-ISO shots in DxO, edit everything else in Lightroom.
+The $229 for DxO paid for itself the first time I salvaged an entire concert shoot that would have been lost.

 Get our free SaaS Buyer's Guide (PDF)